Azure/azurehpc-health-checks/README.md

 | check_cpu_stream | CPU compute/memory bandwidth | NA | NA | NA | 665500 MB/s | 665500 MB/s |

 Notes:

 - The scripts for all tests can be found in the [custom test directory](./customTests/)
 - Not all supported SKUs are listed in the above table

+## Legacy Releases ##

+Azure NHC has recently changed to using docker containerization to allow for broader use.
+Due to this some features and supported SKUs may only be available on legacy releases and the Legacy branch.

+Releases tagged less than v0.3.0 are considered legacy.

 ## _References_ ##